Best Hardwood Floor Polishes in 2023

 The protective formula fills in micro scratches and scuffs, leaving an even appearance and protecting your floor from future wear and tear.

-There’s even an antimicrobial additive, helping to prevent any mold or mildew from forming and leaving a musty odor.
+There’s even an antimicrobial additive, helps to prevent any mold or mildew from forming and leaving a musty odor.

 It’s safe to use around your children and pets, and you don’t need to keep them out the way for too long.
 You can walk on it again after about an hour and enjoy the beautiful shine.